Efficiently simulating the work distribution of multiple identical bosons with boson sampling: Abstract

 \section{Abstract}

-Boson sampling has been theoretically proposed and experimentally realized to exhibit quantum computational advantages.
+Boson sampling has been theoretically proposed and experimentally demonstrated to show quantum computational advantages.
 However, it still lacks the deep understanding of the practical applications of boson sampling.
-Here we propose to use boson sampling to efficiently calculate the work distribution of multiple identical bosons in a one-dimensional piston system, which cannot be calculated efficiently via classical computer.
-We numerically simulate the transition amplitude between the multi-boson eigenstates and obtain the amplitude matrix.
-The matrix can be mapped to a programmable linear optical network in a boson sampling machine, and the transition probability is directly estimated by counting the output photon distribution.
-As an example, we design a concrete scheme to calculate the work distribution with programmable boson sampling experiments.
-Our results present a resource cost at polynomial hierarchy and bridge a benchmark for routing to the calculation of more complex work distribution using only photons and linear optical elements.
+Here we propose that boson sampling can be used to efficiently simulate the work distribution of multiple identical bosons.
+We link the work distribution to boson sampling and numerically calculate the transition amplitude matrix between the single-boson eigenstates in a one-dimensional quantum piston system, and then map the matrix to a linear optical network of boson sampling.
+The work distribution can be efficiently simulated by the output probabilities of boson sampling using the method of the grouped probability estimation.
+The scheme requires at most a polynomial number of the samples and the optical elements.
+Our work opens up a new path towards the calculation of complex quantum work distribution using only photons and linear optics.